 If you withdraw from all courses after the WF deadline, an exception to the assignment of a grade of WF is possible for verifiable, documented reasons.
-You will need to request the form ‘A Request for Assignment of W Grade for Extenuating Circumstances After Penalty Date’ (AS-122A) from the academic dean of your college/school.
-Each course instructor will need to approve the grade change and the form returned to your academic dean for submission to the Office of the University Registrar.
+You will need to request a Hardship Withdrawal Petition from the Withdrawal Coordinator.
+You will need to complete the petition including verifiable documentation and return the completed petition to the Withdrawal Coordinator.
+Approved petitions will be sent to the Office of the University Registrar.

 Refunds for tuition are dependent on when in the semester you withdraw from the university.
-If you need to withdraw for extenuating circumstances and believe the circumstances would warrant an exception to the university’s published withdrawal refund schedule, you may request an appeal form through the Office of the University Registrar at 803-777-5555.
-The appeal must be requested during the semester that the withdraw takes place.
+If you need to withdraw due to a hardship and believe the circumstances would warrant an exception to the university’s published withdrawal refund schedule, you may request an appeal form through the Office of the University Registrar at 803-777-5555.